 Ten-year-old Annemarie Johansen becomes part of the effort to save Danish Jews from the Nazis in World War II Denmark, risking her life to help her best friend.

 A star basketball player from the barrio of San Francisco struggles to belong when his family moves to a prosperous white suburb.

 - Facing the Lion by Joseph Lemasolai Lekuton

 A young Kenyan boy shares his mischievous antics as a young Maasai cattle herder, coming-of-age initiation, boarding school escapades, soccer success, and journey to America for college.

 As the culminating activity of the program, each student writes an essay on the topic of “Courage in My Life.”
 The process of writing and editing the essay brings all the pieces of the curriculum together—reading, writing, critical thinking, and group discussions.
 Though the students’ stories vary widely, the common theme of courage unites them all.

 The local students’ essays are entered into a contest, where a panel of judges comprised of local authors, professors, journalists, educators, and members of the community reads each of the essays.
-The winning essays are published in our annual essay anthology.
+The winning essays are published in our annual essay publication.

 Teach the Curriculum

 Teachers will receive the curriculum guide below, which include lesson plans for all five curriculum novels and is aligned with city and state learning standards.
 Teachers also have access to multimedia, including a 6-minute piece about Max Warburg to show students as an introduction to the curriculum.

 How do I implement the Courage Curriculum in my classroom?